yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

 new_path.exists() # True
 ```

 Our file was renamed in a few easy steps, in a nice object oriented fashion.
-The paths returned by json areof type PosixPath, PosixPath represents our path instance, which enables us to do all sorts of operations, like creating a new directory, checking for existence, checking for file type, getting size, checking for user, group, permissions, etc. Basically everything we would previously do with the os.path module.
+The paths returned by json are of type PosixPath, PosixPath represents our path instance, which enables us to do all sorts of operations, like creating a new directory, checking for existence, checking for file type, getting size, checking for user, group, permissions, etc. Basically everything we would previously do with the os.path module.
 Like fetching a certain type of files with `glob`:

 ```python
 from pathlib import Path